as understood by Mehedi A. Ali. Note: As of July 2021, The WordPress article is updated, but the PDF is an old, incomplete draft.

 Keep in mind, he is attempting to reach them through their own twisted logic that his daughters are not eligible to be raped, and if they act (“these are my daughters if ye must do so.”
 Qur’an 15:71) as they do with foreign men, they would violate their own customs.
 “If you do so” is not an invitation, it is to stop the mob by appealing to their norms.

-Those targeted foreign men who are “pure” are not actually considered worthy of respect in their eyes.
+Those targeted foreign men who wish to be “pure” are not actually considered worthy of respect in their eyes.
 To them they are actually the untermenschen, the lower class to dominate.
 The foreign men that come into their territory are actually impure, inferior prey.
 If they want to stay “pure” like their own native class that does not get raped, they better stay out, and Lut (a.s.) better not protect them if they arrive (Qur’an 15:70).
 His people would opt for expelling them outside the town’s boundaries if they cannot rape them.
+The clue to what they mean is in the first part of the verse which reveals how they feel about those who are foreign: “Evict them from your city!”

 Qur’an 7:82 “But the answer of his people was only that they said, “Evict them from your city!
 Indeed, they are men who keep themselves pure.”
 (Sahih International)

 Since they do not rape native residents either, they also opt for expelling the righteous residents outside the town’s boundaries, just like the former group.
-Since Lut a.s. himself is irritating but indigenous, it would appear they opted to expel him since the town specifically targets travelers from among the worlds, not their own:
+Since Lut a.s. himself is irritating but indigenous, it would appear they opted to expel him since the town specifically targets travelers from among the worlds, not their own.
+Notice again the common theme of expulsion for those that cannot be touched:

 Qur’an 26:162 “They said: If thou cease not, O Lot, thou wilt soon be of the outcast.”

 While he reminds them that this xenophobic syle of attack is not legitimate, the men recognized his tactic and relay this back to him.
-In their backwards thinking of what is “pure” and what is “haqq” (claimed) for them, they call him out for anticipating it for his plan.
+In their backwards thinking of who is “pure”, and what is “haqq” (claimed) for them, they call him out for anticipating it for his plan.

 Qur’an 11:79: They said, “You have already known that we have not concerning your daughters any claim, and indeed, you know what we want.”
 (Sahih International)